kumarmanishrai/leetcoder/README.md

 #LeetCoder

-## This is leetcode profile searching website which fetch all data for matching username also with profile picture.
+## This is leetcode profile searching website which fetches all the user's data by webscrapping the leetcode profile page of user.

 Here are some sample screenshots of the website: